melkorinos/Playwright-TestSuite/README.md

 - //TODO: For all items related to tech dept and generic improvements.
 - //FIXME: For all items/tests that are skipped.
 Either they are validly failing with no planned resolution in the near future OR that they are still under development.

-#### Connecting pipeline runs to azure tests

-For achieving this the [following package is used](https://www.npmjs.com/package/@alex_neo/playwright-azure-reporter).
-All tests need to be matched to their azure test case ID.

--   The package is used as a reported on `playwright.config.ts` for CI runs.
--   The plan ID is collected from the URL of the test cases.
--   The rest of the information come either from the ENV runs of the pipelines agent or the devOps team.

 ## Resources